Review by Karl Verhoven

 Over the course of three previous collections Prince has taken us down some dark roads, so to state that the disintegration of Lily in ‘Coat Check Story’ stands us the most depressing piece to date has some weight.
 Prince reworks the themes of loss and anger from ‘Palindrome’ into something more primal, providing ammunition for anyone who’s ever considered the world was set against them.
 It manages the neat trick of it being both cerebral and accessible, and at first the title story seems tame in comparison.
 Sure there’s the awkwardness we feel about Mitch reading his seventeen year old daughter’s diary and the phrase “I want my first time to be with Derek” jumping out, but a support group meeting is kinda dull.
 However, it’s Mitch’s second dip into the diary that is the kick to the nuts, and he can’t stop there.

 Taking the Ice Cream Man stories sequentially, Prince hit a bit of a dip in Hopscotch Mélange, but the sterility of ‘Palindrome’ apart, there are no such concerns about Tiny Lives.
-It’s Prince back to form, and Marazzo never lost it.
+It’s Prince back to form, and Morazzo never lost it.
+Other Confections is next.